 Followers of the Will seek hidden knowledge but rarely share it, preferring instead to concentrate it into their own hands.
 Eventually the one with the greatest Will rises to the top, supplanting the chieftain or king as all-powerful leader.
 This Sorcerer Supreme (or Witch King or Magus or Great Wizard, or whatever title they prefer) uses his newfound wealth on components to cast great magics that can smite neighboring civilizations, destroying fortresses, laying waste to cities, and killing people.
-To order a spell cast, specify the means used, for example an earthquake, a rain of stones (meteors,) a sending of spirits, infestation of plague rats, etc. the target, which must be a civilization sharing a border with you, its intended effect, and how much was spent to achieve it.
-It costs as much to do the damage as it would take to replace the thing destroyed.
-Magicians can recruit subordinate T1 magic users at a cost of one wealth each.
+To order a spell cast, specify the means used (for example an earthquake, a rain of stones, a sending of spirits, infestation of plague rats, etc.) the target (which must be a city, fortress, campsite or sea zone you could normally attack), and how much was spent to cast it.
+It does damage equal to the casting cost but the GM chooses the casualties.
+Cities themselves can be damaged.
+If a player has a damaged city, any wealth he gains must first go towards reapiring the damage before any can be used for other purposes.
+Magicians may recruit subordinate T1 magic users at a cost of one wealth each.

 The Way of Rui.
 Ruist thought focuses on the cultivation of virtue in a morally organised world.
 It values order, thrift, compliance with authority, and the work ethic.
 They stress the Five Constants: benevolence, justice, knowledge, integrity, and proper action.
-Followers of the Way of Rui value discipline, enabling formations of ranked T3 infantry such as pike squares or legionnaries at a cost of three wealth each if they have metalworking; and T4 armored cavalry or lancers for four wealth each if they have metalworking and domesticated horses.
+Followers of the Way of Rui value discipline, enabling formations of ranked T4 infantry such as pikemen or legionnaries at a cost of four wealth each if they have metalworking; and T5 armored cavalry for five wealth each if they have metalworking and domesticated horses.

 The Way of Chaos.
 This way has no "proper" rituals or social order and emphasizes naturalness, spontineity, and being in harmony with the universe.
 "Action without intention" is their solgan.
 They worship Apophis—the serpent god of chaos—with "random acts of violence."
 Chaos cultists are frequently persecuted by followers of other Ways, especially followers of Rui who don't appreciate their random "improper" actions and general disrespect for others' property and persons.
 Persecution has led to cultists becoming very secretive and living double lives.

 The Way of Nature.
-This way seeks harmony with Nature and as such rejects urban life and therefore cannot build cities.
+This way seeks harmony with Nature and as such rejects urban life.

-Followers of this way may assign 300 men to harvest black lotus, dye, papyrus, pearls, resin or timber from places with such resources that lack cities, but only one such resource per place per turn.
-They can recruit T3 Rangers for three wealth.
+Followers of this way may recruit T3 Rangers for three wealth each.
 Rangers have First Strike and count as three scouts.
-With horse domestcation they can recruit T4 mounted rangers for four wealth that count as four scouts.
+If they domesticate horses or Moa they can recruit T4 First Strike mounted rangers for four wealth each.

 The Way of the Warrior.
 Followers of this Way worship Crom the Uncaring, a god that values strength and self-reliance.
 They never pray for help, for Crom would never give it anyway—he helps those who help themselves.

 For three wealth each, followers of this way may recruit T3 Berzerkers, warriors with a weapon in each hand and a crazed look in their eyes.
-With horse domestication they can recruit T4 raiders for four wealth each.
+If they domesticate horses or moa they can recruit T4 raiders for four wealth each.